mgsloan/instance-templates/doc/Extras.md

-Musings on Default Superclass Instances
+Musings on
 =======================================

 Even in the presence of instance templates, default superclass instances would be a very useful feature.
 With instance templates, we can say "Oops, we messed up!", and modify the library that defines a particular class without disturbing clients - an excellent step forward.
 However, if we want to be able to have clients of that class be able to use our library (which uses a different typeclass), with no further work or modification of that library, then we're in trouble.